 There has been continuous sensitization programmes through the Gender Ministry and other state institutions, such as the Police Service (DOVVSU), Department of Social Welfare and Ghana Health Service on harmful cultural practices, such as FGM and other discriminatory practices against women.

 The Gender Ministry organized sensitization workshops on teenage pregnancy and adolescent reproductive health to out-of-school youth and those who work as head-porters in the Ashanti, Brong Ahafo, Western and Greater Accra Regions.
-1,200 persons participated in these workshops.
+1200 persons participated in these workshops.

 Two high-level meetings were held in the Greater Accra Region with traditional and religious leaders from across the country to sensitize them on early marriage, FGM, domestic and gender-based violence and its dangers, including obstetric fistula.